 Hit – A term used by book publicists, a “hit” is an expression of interest in an author and/or book by a media contact.

 Hybrid Publisher – A hybrid publisher operates with a different revenue model than traditional publishing, while keeping the rest of the practices of publishing the same.
-Differing from traditional publishers, the revenue of hybrid publishers comes from both book sales and fees charged for t their publishing services.
+Differing from traditional publishers, the revenue of hybrid publishers comes from both book sales and fees charged for their publishing services.
 Royalties from book sales are higher in hybrid publishing than traditional publishers.
 Some hybrid publishers assume part of the financial costs for production, printing, or other publishing related services such as marketing or sales, since both the author and publisher will share in the profits from the book sales.
 There are multiple variations of hybrid publishing.

 Kickoff– The beginning of a book publicity campaign, usually a phone call or meeting with the publicity team and author.

-Long-lead Media – Publications, typically magazines, that work on stories or reviews 3 to 5 months in advance of publishing them.
+Long-lead Media – Publications, typically magazines, work on stories or reviews 3 to 5 months in advance of publishing them.
 Example: As early as August, long-lead publications are pitched for holiday themed stories.

 Media relations – Relationships and communication by book publicists with media contacts.
 This can include publicists pitching media, scheduling interviews, and handling requests for information

 NaNoWriMo – National Novel Writing Month is an annual, Internet-based creative writing project that takes place during the month of November.
 Participants attempt to write a 50,000-word manuscript between November 1 and November 30.
-Well-known authors write “pep-talks” to keep them motivated throughout the process
+Well-known authors write “pep-talks” to keep them motivated throughout the process.

 NetGalley – NetGalley is an online service and connection point for book publishers, reviewers, media, librarians, booksellers, bloggers and educators.
 NetGalley delivers digital galleys or ARCs to professional readers and helps promote new and upcoming titles.
 Professional readers–reviewers, media, journalists, bloggers, librarians, booksellers and educators–can join and use NetGalley at no cost.
 It is often used as part of book publicity and book promotion campaigns.